SimonAlling/ts-type-guards/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-Simplifies typechecking by providing typeguards to check if something is of a certain type or of the same type as something else.
-Includes tailor-made typeguards for the primitive types and a general one for "classy" types.
+Simplifies typechecking by providing type guards to check if something is of a certain type or of the same type as something else.
+Includes tailor-made type guards for the primitive types and a general one for "classy" types.